sympy/sympy/doc/src/guides/contributing/deprecations.md

 Whether a function or behavior is "public API" or not needs to be considered on a case-by-case basis.
 The exact rules for what does and doesn't constitute "public API" for SymPy are still not fully codified.
-As a general rule, "public API" (which requires deprecations for breaking changes) includes things like
+Very broadly, some thing that constitute "public API" are

 - Function names.
 - Keyword argument names.